Notebook / Backend / 003

 )

-traceback.format_exc() captures the full chain — including chained causes — as a single string.
-It must be called inside the except block or the exception handler while the exception context is still active.
+traceback.format_exc() captures the full chain (including chained causes) as a single string.
+It has to be called inside the except block or the exception handler while the exception context is still active.
 Here FastAPI guarantees that.

 The HTTPException re-delegation preserves FastAPI’s own handling for raise HTTPException(status_code=422, ...) calls inside route functions.
 Without it, the generic Exception handler would catch those too and return a 500.